emmaudeji/blogging/DOCUMENT.md

   - `GET /api/media` – list media items.

 - **Authentication**
-  - `POST /api/auth/register` – create a new account.
+  - `POST /api/auth/register` – create a new READER account (self-service signup).
   - `POST /api/auth/login` – login and establish a session.
+  - `POST /api/auth/accept-editor-invite` – accept an editor/admin invite using a one-time token.

 > Note: `POST /api/comments` is public but implemented with strong validation + moderation to remain production-safe.